 Madison is a very small town located in the state of Maine.
-With a population of 4,705 people and just one neighborhood, Madison is the 67th largest community in Maine.
-Madison has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 4,680 people and just one neighborhood, Madison is the 67th largest community in Maine.
+Much of the housing stock in Madison was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Madison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Madison is a town of sales and office workers, professionals and construction workers and builders.
 There are especially a lot of people living in Madison who work in office and administrative support (15.13%), sales jobs (12.12%) and healthcare (9.26%).

 Setting & Lifestyle